 - Stir together the flaxseed egg ingredients and set aside to gel up (about 5-10 minutes).
 Pre-heat oven to 350 degrees F. Brush a loaf baking dish with oil and line with parchment paper (I just line the wide side with a long strip cut to fit the width with the paper reaching just over the tops of the sides of the pan, so you can pull on them like a little loaf lift).

 - Mash the lentils.
 In a large bowl, combine lentils, faro, onion, carrot, celery, flaxseed mixture, and rosemary.
 Stir until evenly combined.
 Mix in bread crumbs, salt, and pepper.
 Taste test the mixture and add additional salt, pepper, and herbs, if needed.

 - Pour mixture into prepared baking dish and press very firmly to an even layer.

 - Let cool until safe to handle.
 Slice, serve, drizzle with vegan gravy, and enjoy!
 Fresh parsley makes a great garnish.

-If you’re researching for Christmas, this vegan lentil loaf would be great for then, too.
+If you’re researching for Christmas, this Vegan Lentil Farro “Meat” Loaf Recipe would be great for then, too.
 Go ahead and bookmark and save this link for later!

 If you liked this post, please use a share button at the end of the post to spread the word with your friends and family.
 There’s also a link to email this post!